All Flashcards

 Rational equations: find specific values | Rational inequalities: find intervals

-The function approaches infinity (or negative infinity) as x gets closer to the asymptote.
+The graph approaches infinity or negative infinity as approaches the asymptote.